HPCNow/hpc_mkdoc/docs/exacloud/05-Parallel-Computation.md.md

 ```
 $ for id in $(seq 1 505); do echo sbatch yourscript.sh $id; done
 ```
+!!! note
-**NOTE: **In the above examples, I have included an **echo** command so that the commands which would be run would be printed first.
+    In the above examples, I have included an **echo** command so that the commands which would be run would be printed first.
 After running that and checking it for sanity, remove the **echo** to have it run for real.

 If the parallel work requires more complex orchestration than the above, see below for some techniques.

 #### Multiple Submissions with Dependencies

 As mentioned above, you can always just submit multiple sbatch jobs independently.
 But suppose that your workflow has some tasks which need to be run serially after other parallel tasks have completed.
 You could simple watch the queue and wait to submit the next job until after the prior required jobs complete, but this is not an efficient use of your time or the cluster.
 Fortunately the scheduler has a dependency system which allows many jobs to be submitted at once, but to only run when certain conditions are met.